edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ##### [MessageQueue]

-A  MessageQueue section will be added, which is similar to that used in Core Data today, but with `PublishTopicPrefix` instead of `Topic`.To enable secure connections, the `Username` & `Password` have been replaced with `Authmode` & `SecretPath`, See **[Secure Connections](#secure-connections)** section below for details.
+A  MessageQueue section will be added, which is similar to that used in Core Data today, but with `PublishTopicPrefix` instead of `Topic`.To enable secure connections, the `Username` & `Password` have been replaced with ClientAuth & `SecretPath`, See **[Secure Connections](#secure-connections)** section below for details.
 The added `Enabled` property controls whether the Device Service publishes to the MessageBus or POSTs to Core Data.

 ```toml
 [MessageQueue]